 Mathspace collects the following information about you and your use of our services:

 When you register for, browse and/or use our services, you may provide Mathspace with "personal information" (such as your full name, email address or a photograph) that can be used to identify you.
 You may choose to present that personal information to other users (generally your parents/guardians), if you submit a request for them to follow your progress.
 For students, your personal information is also presented to educators in your school or district.

 Information about your use of our services and other user-provided information

 We may collect usage information about your use of certain features of our services, such as the number of problems you have attempted, the number of videos you have viewed and the amount of time spent to complete a problem.
 This enables us to better tailor educational experiences that are most appropriate for you.

 We make available certain features on our services that allow other users to provide us with information about you.
 This information may include personal information.
-Generally, this occurs when parents or educator provide information relating to a student.
-For example, a parent may register an account for their child and provide us with certain information, such as the child’s name and email.
+Generally, this occurs when teachers provide information relating to a student.
+For example, a teacher may register an account for their student and provide us with certain information, such as the student’s name and email.

 We may collect and use information about your location (such as your country) to provide you with tailored educational experiences for your region, but we do not collect the precise geolocation of you or your device.